laher/toasties-galore/README.md

 ## Services

-The Jafflotron is an imaginary machine which assembles and cooks toasted sandwiches.
+The jafflr is an imaginary machine which assembles and cooks toasted sandwiches.

 It attaches onto a chilly bin ('Chilly bin' is NZ English parlance - aka Esky, in Australian).

-There are 2 services, `jafflotron` and the `chillybin`.
-Crucially, `jafflotron` depends on `chillybin`.
+There are 2 services, `jafflr` and the `chillybin`.
+Crucially, `jafflr` depends on `chillybin`.

 ## Endpoints